 Queue Service

-- Queue Service has been officially released.
+- The Queue Service has been officially launched.

 - Message transmission and reception operate independently, improving responsiveness and processing speed.